pandorabots-admin/docs/pages/aiml-reference.md

     <set name="topic"></set>     --  topic = "unknown"

-Values for topic variables are only within the scope of an active conversation.
+**NOTE:** Values for topic variables are only within the scope of an active conversation.
+Once a conversation goes idle, value for topic is cleared, in a similar way as human conversations (a reset of topic per se).

 ---
 layout: aiml
 title: topicstar